 My Role AT VENMO

-I worked at Venmo as the only full-time product designer when they were still a small, engineer-dominant start-up.
+I worked at Venmo as the only product designer when they were still a small, engineer-dominant start-up.
 I floated between different teams, working on the marketing website, the web app, the iPhone and Android apps, social media projects, and various internal tools.
 The great thing about working at a start-up is that everyone does everything.
 There's no such thing as ‘that’s not my job’.
 I learned a lot about code, analytics, and the intricacies of striking a balance between trust and fun in a financial product that put social at it's core.

 WHAT IS VENMO?